Brooklyn Symphony Orchestra: Liszt, Tchaikovsky, Márquez, Beethoven

 Iris and B. Gerald Cantor Auditorium, 3rd Floor

-Advance tickets are $10 for Museum Members; $20 for non-Members; day-of tickets are $25 at the door.
-Tickets are available through the Brooklyn Symphony Orchestra (purchase tickets for Frida Kahlo separately).
+Advance tickets are $15 for seniors and Museum Members, and $20 for non-Members; same-day tickets are $25 at the door.
+Free for youth 16 and under.
+Tickets are available through the Brooklyn Symphony Orchestra.

 To request accommodations such as assistive listening devices, American Sign Language interpretation, and open captioning, email us at firstname.lastname@example.org.